I freed a thousand slaves I could have freed a thousand more if only they knew they were slaves. – Unknown, sometimes attributed to Harriet Tubman

 What if a woman chooses to be a prostitute/ porn actress?

-In short, how do we treat these equals before God, when they make choices that does not display their equal status?
+In short, how do we treat these equals before God, when they make choices that do not display their equal status?
 Here is my suggestion:

 1) Ask yourself: What systematic inequality may be behind this choice/ “choice”?